alphagov/govuk-rfcs/rfc-052-pull-request-merging-process.md

 ### Other considerations

+1. When raising a PR, if you feel you don't have full confidence in your change and want a particular review from someone, it's ok to ask for that review in the PR description.
+For example, a puppet change might warrant a particular review from a member of the Infrastructure team.
-1. It's ok for someone other than the author to merge a PR in the "merge when green" or "[Do not merge]" scenarios above, particularly if the author is off work
+2. It's ok for someone other than the author to merge a PR in the "merge when green" or "[Do not merge]" scenarios above, particularly if the author is off work
-2. If a PR is particularly good, remember to praise the author for it.
+3. If a PR is particularly good, remember to praise the author for it.
 Emoji are a great way of showing appreciation for a PR that fixes a problem you've been having, or implements something you've wanted to do for a while.
-3. It's sometimes ok for merges to happen when test suites are failing.
+4. It's sometimes ok for merges to happen when test suites are failing.
 This ability is limited to repo administrators and account owners, so ask them if you need them to force a merge.
 This is particularly useful in a catch-22 situation of two repos with failing test suites that depend on each other.
-4. "👍" isn't the only method of approval.
-As long as the intent is very clear, creative comments are fine. "💥. 🚢 it!" is acceptable.&nbsp;
+5. "👍" isn't the only method of approval.
+As long as the intent is very clear, creative comments are fine. "💥. 🚢 it!" is acceptable.

 &nbsp;